Planning your Sagrada Familia Visit

 Best Time to Visit the Sagrada Familia

-The busiest months are March/April (around easter), June - October (high season in Barcelona).
-November till February is a very nice time to see the Sagrada Familia without any stress....
+The busiest months are March/April (with a peak at Easter) and June through October, when high season is in full swing in Barcelona.
+November to February is a great time to visit the Sagrada Familia without stress.

 Visiting the Towers